THE Archbishop of Canterbury has vowed to force Wonga, the

 concern about "deep-rooted problems with the way competition

-be embarrassed this week.
-Papiss Cissé, a footballer who plays for
+Papiss Cisse, a footballer who plays for Newcastle United, has

 From Angela Tilby's Church Times column last week (Comment, 19

 "Here's an idea.
 Credit unions make a real difference to those

 who are on the edge of survival.
 A credit union has just been

 launched to help the clergy.
 It's a shame that it started this way,

 but the Archbishop has suggested that the Church could build on